What is the Best Insulation for a Garage?

-There are a couple of material options for garage insulation.
+There are a couple of material choices for garage wall insulation and garage ceiling insulation.
 Here are your options and how they are applied.

 Fiberglass is a common insulation found in homes and garages.
-The rolls and batts need to be cut to perfectly fit into the wall or ceiling cavity and are stapled into place.
-If you don’t have any intention of tearing down your drywall, fiberglass isn’t a good fit, as it can only be installed in the open cavities.
+The rolls and batts need to be cut to fit into the wall or ceiling cavity perfectly and stapled into place.
+If you don’t intend to tear down your drywall, fiberglass isn’t a good fit, as it can only be installed in the open cavities.

 Fiberglass is an inexpensive option that you can install on your own, but you have to take safety precautions if you are handling the material.
 Small fiberglass fibers can embed in your skin and can even be inhaled.

 If you are looking to stop all air movement into your garage, fiberglass isn’t the best fit as it still allows for air to move through it.